EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 -  Don’t Break invariants around balances, roots, or auth without explicit migration logic.

+## The new changes added
+- Make original contracts upgradable.
+  1. `blockchain_assets/contracts/proof_verification/RollupProofVerificationKey.sol`

+  2. `blockchain_assets/contracts/proof_verification/RollupProofVerifier.sol`

+  3. `blockchain_assets/contracts/X509/Allowlist.sol`

+  4. `blockchain_assets/contracts/X509/Certified.sol`

+  5. `blockchain_assets/contracts/X509/X509.sol`

+  6. `blockchain_assets/contracts/Nightfall.sol`

+  7. `blockchain_assets/contracts/RoundRobin.sol`

+- Add V2 updates, and their related contract unit test.
+  1. `blockchain_assets/contracts/proof_verification/RollupProofVerifierV2.sol`
+     `blockchain_assets/test_contracts/RollupProofVerifier_V2.t.sol`

+  2. `blockchain_assets/contracts/Nightfall_V2.sol`
+     `blockchain_assets/test_contracts/Nightfall_V2_t.sol`

+  3. `blockchain_assets/contracts/RoundRobinV2.sol`
+     `blockchain_assets/test_contracts/RoundRobin_V2.t.sol`

+  4. `blockchain_assets/test_contracts/RollupProofVerificationKey_V2.t.sol`

+  5. `blockchain_assets/contracts/X509/X509V2.sol`
+     `blockchain_assets/test_contracts/X509/X509_V2.t.sol`

+- Add V3 updates, and their related depoyer scripts.

+  1. `blockchain_assets/contracts/X509/X509V3.sol`
+     `blockchain_assets/script/upgrade_X509_V3.s.sol`

+  2. `blockchain_assets/contracts/Nightfall_V3.sol`
+     `blockchain_assets/script/upgrade_Nightfall_V3.s.sol`

+  3. `blockchain_assets/contracts/RoundRobinV3.sol`
+     `blockchain_assets/script/upgrade_RoundRobin_V3.s.sol`

+  4. `vk`

+  5. `rollup verifier`
+     `rollup verifier`

+## Upgrade instruction

+Upgrades via UUPS replace the entire implementation behind the proxy.
+That means you can change function bodies in the new implementation even if the old ones weren’t virtual.
+The virtual/override pair only matters if your V2 contract inherits from V1 and overrides methods via Solidity inheritance.
+In V3 examples, you will find we have three types of new updation:

+1. replace the whole contract `blockchain_assets/contracts/X509/X509V3.sol`

+2. overide one function in original contract: `blockchain_assets/contracts/Nightfall_V3.sol`

+3. add a new function/change parameter: `blockchain_assets/contracts/RoundRobinV3.sol`

+### Two valid upgrade patterns

+#### Replace implementation (no inheritance)

+- Write new version that doesn’t inherit from original contract.

+- Keep the exact same storage layout (append-only changes; don’t reorder/rename existing vars; use the gap).

+- Keep function selectors (same signatures) you still want to support.

+- You can freely change implementations.
+- In this pattern, virtual is irrelevant. for example:

+#### Extend via inheritance (V2 is V1)

+- For example, `contract NightfallV2 is Nightfall { ... }`

+- Override behavior with override.
+- Any function you plan to override in this way must be virtual in V1.

+- What to mark virtual?

+1. Don’t blanket virtual everything.
+Mark the likely “extension points” so V2 can override them while keeping the ABI stable:

+- External entry points whose internal logic might evolve should be virtual

+- Keep simple setters non-virtual unless you really expect to gate/alter them.

+### Other upgrade must-knows

+- Storage: append-only; preserve ordering/types; keep uint256[50] __gap; for future vars.

+- Initializers: don’t re-run initialize.
+If V2 needs setup, add reinitializer(2) function and call it during/after upgrade.

+- Signatures: overriding requires the exact same signature.
+If you need a new signature, add a new function and keep the old one as a wrapper/stub.

+- UUPS guard: _authorizeUpgrade can stay as is; override only if you’re changing who can upgrade.

+### Will upgrade clear the old status remembered onchain?

+Replacing the implementation in a UUPS (or Transparent) proxy does not clear on-chain state.
+All our variables—mappings like `feeBinding`, `withdrawalIncluded`, `tokenIdMapping`, `roots`, `owner`, etc.—live in the proxy’s storage, and upgrades only swap the logic contract address the proxy delegates to.

+Where people get “state reset” surprises is in these cases:

+1. Incompatible storage layout.

+- Reordered/removed variables, changed types, or changed inheritance order → variables read/write the wrong slots and look “zeroed” or corrupted.

+- Rule: append-only to storage; keep ordering; use the __gap.

+2. Accidentally deploying a new proxy instead of upgrading the existing one.

+You’ll be looking at a fresh address with empty storage.

+3. Re-running an initializer (or calling a bad “setup” function) that overwrites fields.

+Don’t call initialize again (OZ guards this).
+If V2 needs setup, add reinitializer(2) and only set new vars there.

+4. Changing which slot a getter reads (e.g., refactoring to a different struct/parent) so values appear different even though the slot still holds the old data.

+So: a replace-implementation upgrade preserves all “remembered status” unless you intentionally (or accidentally) change it via the pitfalls above.

 ## Common upgrade workflow (local dev)
 In this section, we will give example about how to upgrade each contract and how to test.